PawelLipski/docker-ci-blog/blog.md

 (Yes, we still keep [Python 2 support](https://pythonclock.org/)... but nevertheless, if you still use Python 2, please upgrade your software!)

-The part of the pipeline that actually takes the contents of the mounted volume into account is located in the [ci/tox/build-context/entrypoint.sh](https://github.com/VirtusLab/git-machete/blob/master/ci/tox/build-context/entrypoint.sh) script that is `COPY`-ed into the image:
+The part of the pipeline that actually uses the contents of the mounted volume is defined in the [ci/tox/build-context/entrypoint.sh](https://github.com/VirtusLab/git-machete/blob/master/ci/tox/build-context/entrypoint.sh) script that is `COPY`-ed into the image:

 ```bash